Aleksandar Ćapin: Early life

 Growing up in Sarajevo, Ćapin took up association football in the FK Sarajevo youth system.

-In spring 1992, with the outbreak of the Bosnian War, he fled the city to Belgrade along with his sister while their parents joined them several months later.
+In spring 1992, with the outbreak of the Bosnian War, he fled his hometown by being sent by his parents to Belgrade along with his sister while the parents managed to join them several months later.
 In Belgrade, young Ćapin continued pursuing football within the FK Rad youth system.

-In 1993, disappointed with being demoted to FK Rad's second team, the youngster switched to basketball by starting to attend KK Partizan-organized training sessions administered by the youth coach Dragiša Stamenković at the France Prešern Elementary School in the Belgrade neighbourhood of Miljakovac.
-Deemed talented enough, Ćapin was attached to KK Partizan's youth system where he was coached by Stamenković for a few seasons before progressing up the age groups within the system and being coached by Igor Kokoškov, Milovan "Kime" Bogojević, Aleksandar Bućan, and Nenad Trajković.
+In 1993, disappointed about being demoted to FK Rad's second team, the youngster abandoned football altogether and switched to basketball by starting to attend KK Partizan-organized practice sessions administered by the youth coach Dragiša Stamenković at the France Prešern Elementary School in the Belgrade neighbourhood of Miljakovac.
+Deemed talented enough, Ćapin was attached to KK Partizan's youth system proper where he was also coached by Stamenković for a few seasons before progressing up the age groups within the system and being coached by Igor Kokoškov, Milovan "Kime" Bogojević, Aleksandar Bućan, and Nenad Trajković.

 Among the fellow prospects Ćapin shared rosters with at Partizan youth system were Marko Peković, Vule Avdalović, Aleksandar Gajić, and Mirko Kovač.